-Built in 1913 with granite stones mined from Sunset Mountain, Grove Park provides majestic views of the Blue Ridge Mountains.
-With its distinctive undulating red clay tile roof and original Roycroft furnishings and fixtures, The The Omni Grove Park Inn captures the essence of the Arts and Crafts movement.
-Tour the Presidential Suite!
+Built in 1913 with granite stones mined from its Sunset Mountain, Grove Park provides majestic views of the Blue Ridge Mountains and downtown Asheville.
+With its distinctive undulating red clay tile roof and original Roycroft furnishings and fixtures, The Omni Grove Park Inn captures the essence of the Arts and Crafts movement.

 The Omni Grove Park Inn, built by Edwin Wiley Grove, is an earnest attempt to erect an honest building with no substitution of contemporary popular design for classic construction forms, all the more remarkable because an amateur architect designed it during an era of architectural pretension.
-Grove, owner of a pharmaceutical company manufacturing Bromo-Quinine, arrived in Asheville in 1900 and found the mild climate so much to his liking that he purchased a large tract of land on Sunset Mountain.
+Grove, the owner of a pharmaceutical company manufacturing Bromo-Quinine, arrived in Asheville in 1900 and found the mild climate so much to his liking that he purchased a large tract of land on Sunset Mountain.
 Grove had the idea for a magnificent lodge, grand enough to mirror the majesty of the mountains that would provide its foundation.
 Grove's concept called for a building with the natural rough stone of the mountains surrounding the lodge.
 After finding that no local architects could grasp his concept, Grove entrusted his son-in-law, Fred L. Seely, to design the building.
 Seely had no formal training in architecture but undertook the project as both designer and contractor.
-The The Omni Grove Park Inn was completed in 11 months and 27 days and opened on July 12, 1913.
-The unusual and striking intimacy between the building and its natural environment is one of the factors of the continued success of the The Omni Grove Park Inn and perhaps the chief factor in its architectural significance.
+The Omni Grove Park Inn was completed in 11 months and 27 days and opened on July 12, 1913.
+The unusual and striking intimacy between the building and its natural environment is one of the factors of the continued success of The Omni Grove Park Inn and perhaps the chief factor in its architectural significance.

 The Inn was built in five sections that join end-to-end and step terrace-like along the mountain ridge.
 Native uncut granite boulders quarried from Sunset Mountain form the wall surfaces and chimneys of the inn.
 Grove himself ordered that "not a piece of stone was to be visible to the eye except it show the time-etched face given it by thousands of years of sun and rain that had beaten on it."
-The The Omni Grove Park Inn has enjoyed a long and colorful history with many distinguished guests including Eleanor Roosevelt, Henry Ford, John D. Rockefeller, and F. Scott Fitzgerald.
-The roster of United States Presidents staying at Grove Park is impressive.
+The Omni Grove Park Inn has enjoyed a long and colorful history with many distinguished guests.
+During the summers of 1935 and ’36, author F. Scott Fitzgerald resided in Room 441.
+He’s just one of the American luminaries to have stayed there, a list that includes Harry Houdini, Will Rogers, George Gershwin, Thomas Edison, Eleanor Roosevelt and Henry Ford.
+Not to mention presidents — William Howard Taft, Woodrow Wilson, Calvin Coolidge, Herbert Hoover, Franklin D. Roosevelt, Dwight D. Eisenhower, Richard M. Nixon, George H. W. Bush, William J. Clinton and Barack H. Obama.
 Federal agencies controlled the property from 1942 to 1946 during which time the State Department used the Inn as an internment center for Axis diplomats.
 Philippine government officials were in exile at this time and were also located in one of the guest cottages.
 The United States Navy has also used the Inn as a rest and rehabilitation center.
 Substantial renovations occurred in 1955 and additional wings were added to the Inn in 1958 and 1963.
 A major expansion, completed in February of 2001, added a spa to the grounds.